OT-OpenTwin/OpenTwin/Documentation/Developer/get_started/setup_development_environment.rst

 In a next step, the database has to be configured.
 This can be done by using the Mongo-Shell which is contained in the same directory as the server executable (see above), e.g., ``C:\Program Files\MongoDB\Server\<server version, e.g., 4.4>\bin``.

-The shell can be opened by double-clicking on the file ``mongo.exe``:
+The shell can be opened by double-clicking on the file ``mongo.exe``.

 .. image:: images/mongodb_mongosh.jpg